 *** 1% significance level, **5% significance level

-The major constraints faced by respondents during crop production, based on responses from 192 farmers.
-By using garret ranking techniques, each constraint was evaluated based on the total score, average score per respondent, and assigned rank.
+The major constraints faced by respondents during rice production, based on responses from 192 rice farmers.
+By using garret ranking techniques, each constraint was evaluated based on the total score, average score per rice farmers, and assigned rank.
 The most pressing issue was the non-availability of canal water in tail end area during the Rabi season, which holds the highest average score of 69.84 and was ranked first.
 The second major constraint was the small size and fragmentation of cultivated land, with an average score of 59.93.
 Ranked third was the destruction caused by pests and diseases, averaging 49.60, The fourth constraint, with an average of 47.33, was the inadequate and inefficient utilization of resources, indicating poor resource management or a lack of training in optimal input application.
 The fifth-ranked issue was unpredictable weather patterns, averaging 46.53.
 Seasonal unavailability of labour was ranked sixth, with an average score of 43.57, indicating that during peak periods, especially sowing or harvesting, labour shortages disrupt farm operations.
 The seventh constraint, timely unavailability of inputs (like seeds, fertilizers), averages 43.21, reflecting delays in supply chains or access, which may reduce input efficiency or lower yields.
 Lastly, the shortage of critical resources like money and equipment was ranked eighth with an average score of 39.95, though still important.

-Table 8: major constrain faced by the Respondent during the time of crop production
+Table 8: Major constraints faced by the rice farmers during the time of crop production